softplus/random/Mozcast_ESP32_Display/README.md

 * The code is a messy mix of String() and char\[]s - it works for me.
 * If Moz changes their setup, this will stop working.
 I have no particular plans to keep it working, but I might.
 * I don't have plans to implement other search-weather reports.
 Knock yourself out if you want to do it.
 The HTML parsing is messy, a JSON API would be easier.
+* I have no affiliations with Moz.
+They're not paying for this [link](https://moz.com).
+* I don't know how MozCast works, I'm guessing it's 100% accurate (works as implemented).
+* The data source doesn't specify a temperature unit.
+Assuming 'F' given the location of the company.